 - Speed: Machine Translation can translate large bodies of text in seconds.
 Its ability to interface with content management systems (CMS) further enables fast translations.

 - Memory: Machine Translation uses AI to get smarter the more content is translated.
 It has the ability to memorize key terms and reuse them when appropriate.

 - Cost: Because it requires less human involvement, Machine Translation has the potential to significantly lower costs.

-Machine Translation is a major breakthrough, but it is not appropriate for every translation project.
-Understanding the nature of their content gives our clients the ability to choose whether or not MT is appropriate for them.
+MT is a breakthrough, but it is not appropriate for every translation project.
+Understanding the nature of their content gives our clients the ability to choose whether MT is appropriate for them.

 From a liability perspective, MT may inadvertently create a meaning change in text.
 This can create legal exposure for the client.

-As far as creativity, MT follows a literal set of rules when translating text.
-It does not see or inject nuance; therefore, it is not bound to fully comprehend humor or other creative copy.
+As far as creativity goes, MT follows a literal set of rules when translating text.
+It does not see or inject nuance.
+Therefore, it is not bound to fully comprehend humor or other creative copy.

-A general rule of thumb is that Machine Translation becomes a more viable solution when the need for translation quality is low and the need for a quick turnaround is high.
+A general rule of thumb is that MT becomes a more viable solution when the need for translation quality is low and the need for a quick turnaround is high.
 For example: